zstrathe/zstrathe.github.io/index.md

 ## Statistical Analysis of Home Pricing with Linear Modeling in R
 Term Project for STAT 705: Regression and Analysis of Variance

-* Created a linear model in R to conduct statistical analysis of home pricing in Kansas City, MO, and evaluated the linear model compared to a more-complex generalized additive model for predictive performance
+* Created a linear model in R to conduct statistical analysis of home pricing in Kansas City, MO, and evaluated the linear model compared to a more-complex generalized additive model (GAM) for predictive performance

 [Link](http://example.com/)<br>
 <img src="images/8_statistics_linear_model_project.png?raw=true" width="350"/>